GandhiCloudLab/waiops320/installing-humio-on-openshift/readme.md

 The application logs are pushed to the Humio instance.
 The WAIOps pulls logs from the Humio and use it for logs anomaly detection.

-This is based on RedHat OpenShift 4.8 on IBM Cloud (ROKS).

 ## 1. Installation

 Humio is installed in OpenShift namespace `humio-ns`.